 Nagyszalonta or Szalonta (Salonta Mare, Großsalontha) used to belong to Transylvania, it can be found in Romania, next to the Hungarian border.
 The town is associated with the name of the legendary Hungarian soldier, Toldi Miklós.
 It is located on the eastern fringe of the Great Hungarian Plains, between the Fekete (Black) and Fehér (White) Kőrös rivers.
-It is 38 km to the south-west from Nagyvárad (Oradea).
+It is 38 km to the southwest of Nagyvárad (Oradea).
 Now, roughly 2/3 of the population is still Hungarian.
-Please note, that I am using the Eastern name order for Hungarian names in my writings where family names come first.
+Please note, that I am using the Oriental name order for Hungarian names in my writings where family names come first.

 Miklós came home in 1366 and he was at once appointed as the Comes of Gömör County by the king.
 He used to be the Comes of Gömör until 1371.
 Miklós became the Vice-Comes of Zala County between 1372 and 1373.
 Also, he was the Vice-Comes of Bihar County between 1377 and 1382, it was the time when his family took hold of the village called Nagyfalu.
 Then, between 1383 and 1385, he was the Vice-Comes of Szabolcs County.
 King Zsigmond awarded him the settlement of Daróc in Szatmár County.
 We know he had two sons by this time, György and János.
 The last record about Toldi Miklós is that he exchanged Daróc for the settlement called Bátor in Bihar County in 1390.
 Was he or his sons with King Zsigmond in the Battle of Nicopolis in 1396?
 It remained to be seen.